 Things you need to do as a member of the plan are listed below.
-If you have any questions, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If you have any questions, please call Member Services (phone numbers are printed on the back cover of this document).
 We're here to help.

 - Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage booklet to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services, including what is covered, what is not covered, rules to follow, and what you pay. - Chapters 5 and 6 give the details about your coverage for Part D prescription drugs. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
-Please call Member Services to let us know (phone numbers are printed on the back cover of this booklet). - We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
+Use this Evidence of Coverage document to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services, including what is covered, what is not covered, rules to follow, and what you pay. - Chapters 5 and 6 give the details about your coverage for Part D prescription drugs. - If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
+Please call Member Services to let us know (phone numbers are printed on the back cover of this document). - We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
 This is called "coordination of benefits" because it involves coordinating the health and drug benefits you get from our plan with any other health and drug benefits available to you.
 We'll help you coordinate your benefits.
 (For more information about coordination of benefits, go to Chapter 1, Section 6.1.) - Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your plan membership card whenever you get your medical care or Part D prescription drugs.
+Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
+Follow the treatment plans and instructions that you and your doctors agree upon.